 PHILADELPHIA — Following the U.S. Supreme Court’s May 20 preemption ruling, a panel of the Third Circuit U.S. Court of Appeals on Nov.
 25 remanded 507 Fosamax femur fracture cases to a multidistrict litigation court in New Jersey for determination of whether the plaintiff’s claims are preempted (In Re: Fosamax [Alendronate Sodium] Product Liability Litigation, No. 14-2813, 3rd Cir.).

 New developments in the following mass tort drug and device cases are marked in boldface type.

-NORMAN, Okla. — An Oklahoma state court judge on May 13 denied motions by Johnson & Johnson and Teva Pharmaceuticals USA Inc. for summary judgment on Oklahoma’s opioid public nuisance lawsuit (Oklahoma, et al. v.
+NORMAN, Okla. — An Oklahoma state court judge on Nov.
+15 ordered Johnson & Johnson and subsidiary Janssen Pharmaceuticals Inc. to pay the state $465.02 million for the first year of a state-run opioid abuse public nuisance abatement program (Oklahoma v.
 Purdue Pharma L.P., et al., No. CJ-2017-816, Okla.
 Dist., Cleveland Co.).

 NEWARK, N.J. — A federal judge in New Jersey on Nov.
 12 ruled that lead plaintiffs in a securities class action lawsuit brought against a biopharmaceutical company that develops hematology and oncology therapeutics and certain of its current and former executive officers regarding their marketing and sale of the company’s fentanyl-based cancer treatment drug have failed to plead any actionable misrepresentations in making their federal securities law claims (In re Galena Biopharma Inc. Securities Litigation, No. 17-929, D. N.J., 2019 U.S. Dist.
 LEXIS 196297).